100 Notable alumni of

 -

 Kyle Donovan Weaver is an American former professional basketball player.
 He played college basketball for Washington State University, and was drafted 38th overall by the Charlotte Bobcats in the 2008 NBA draft.
-Weaver, a 6'6" (1.98 m) shooting guard-small forward, was born in Beloit, Wisconsin.
+Weaver, a 6-foot-6-inch (1.98 m) shooting guard-small forward, was born in Beloit, Wisconsin.
 His father, LaMont Weaver, played collegiate basketball at the University of Wisconsin.

 -